The Honorable Sheri Polster Chappell

 Do you personally conduct settlement discussions?

 Answer: Settlement Conferences are scheduled before the Magistrate Judge.
-However, with the parties consent, Judge Chappell will entertain discussions which assist in moving the case along.
+With the parties consent, however, Judge Chappell will entertain discussions which assist in moving the case along.

 IF YES, under that circumstances?